dst/micro-loan/README.md

 - Deploy app: ./gradlew herokuAppDeploy (or "git push heroku master" to be more aware what is going on)
 - Check logs: heroku logs -t
 - RESTful web service waits to serve your requests at address http://your-app-name.herokuapp.com

+## Possible extensions
+- Currency (PLN, USD, etc.)
+- JSON/XML negotation
+- HATEOAS
+- I18N for error messages
+- Configuration reloading on demand

+## Disclaimer
+All Spring Boot Actuator endpoints are turn on and are available at server port.
+It is convenience when testing, but not recommended in production.